 Fun is fun.
 It’s universal.

-And many activities that are labeled as “for kids” and “for adults” really don’t need to be that way (although some definitely do)!
+And many activities that are labeled as being most appropriate for a specific age really don’t need to be that way (although some definitely do)!

-To help shatter age-based limitations on fun activities, we’ve put together a list of 50 exciting activity and party ideas: 25 “adult” activities that kids will love, and 25 “kid” activities that will make adults feel young again.
+To help shatter age-based limitations on fun activities, we’ve put together a list of 52 exciting activity and party ideas for all ages:

 Ready to have some fun?
 Let’s get started!